 Run by USSF national referee coaches Kevin Suares and Kara Honthumb, it also features a number of prominent guests from the MLS and PRO who offer their time and knowledge to help up-and-coming referees achieve their potential.

-All referees who referee adult football and who are 18 years of age or over are welcome to apply for the US Officials Development Academy.
+All referees who referee adult football and who are 18 years of age or over are welcome to apply for the US Officials Development Tournaments.

 All selected referees stay at the same accommodation in the viciniity of the fields.
 Free water and Gatorade are offered on the fields and during games.

 Referees will instead be responsible for getting to/from the pitches.
 If a group is organized, renting a car might be the most viable of ways to get there given the lack of public transport in the area.